Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 Reality Check: The race is real, but “commercial” is doing a lot of heavy lifting.

-ITER, the international megaproject, delayed first plasma to 2033-2034, with full deuterium-tritium operations now targeting 2039.
+ITER, the international megaproject, pushed first plasma to 2034 and full deuterium-tritium operations to 2039, adding another €5 billion to a budget already above €20 billion.
+Manufacturing faults and regulatory complexity in France drove the slippage.
 This is what happens when you design by international committee.
-(ITER Updates)
+(Science)

 Book Timeline: Mass robot production by 2030-2035.

-1X Technologies launched NEO in October 2025—marketed as the “world’s first consumer-ready humanoid robot.”
-Price: $20,000, or $499/month subscription.
-Delivery: 2026.
-Production target: several thousand units by end of 2025, millions by 2028.
+1X Technologies began US deliveries of NEO in 2026—the first consumer-ready humanoid robot you can actually order.
+Price: $20,000 outright, or $499/month subscription.
+Production target: millions by 2028.
 (1X NEO)

 Market Outlook: $3.2 billion raised globally in humanoid robotics in 2025—more than the previous six years combined.
 Market projections range from $38 billion (Goldman Sachs) to $3 trillion (Macquarie) by 2035.
 The variance tells you nobody knows.

-Artificial General Intelligence: The Great Vibe Shift
+Artificial General Intelligence: The Post-Scaling Era

 Book Timeline: AGI by 2027-2030.

-In January 2025, OpenAI’s Sam Altman declared they’re “confident we know how to build AGI.”
+In early 2025, OpenAI’s Sam Altman declared they’re “confident we know how to build AGI.”
 Google DeepMind’s Demis Hassabis said AGI could be “three to five years away.”
 Anthropic’s Dario Amodei predicted “powerful AI systems” matching Nobel Prize winners “by early 2027.”
 (Axios)

-The Definitions Problem: There is no agreed definition of AGI.
+The Definitions Problem: There is still no agreed definition of AGI.
 OpenAI defines it economically (AI that can do $100B+ of economically useful work).
 Anthropic avoids the term entirely.
 Google DeepMind has multiple internal levels.
 You can’t predict arrival time for a destination nobody can locate on the map.

 Solar Energy: The Winner That Nobody Celebrates